-Alpentech Resume - 40th Year Qualifications
+Alpentech Resume - 46th Year Qualifications

 Highlights

-While specializing on the mountainside, we are also familiar with all aspects of base area layout and circulation.
-Layout of mountain roads is a specialty.
-Engineered cuts and fills, drainage, storm water management, lift terminal area and mass grading, soil sediment and erosion control plans, parking lot design, mass grading, etc. Precision trail and track design for summer venues is of growing interest and can be best met with our technical interface with suppliers of slides, rides, coasters, zip lines, etc.; however, pricing and market awareness require special attention.
+While specializing on the mountainside, we are also familiar with all aspects of base area and circulation and utility planning.
+Precision trail and track design for summer venues is of growing interest and can be best met with our technical interface with suppliers of slides, rides, coasters, zip lines, etc.

 We are familiar with stream, wetland and other regulations and hillside ordinances to prepare specific permit applications and master plans that implement sustainability.